Joint Gaussian Graphical Model Estimation: A Survey: Background: Gaussian Graphical Models

-where $\hat{{\bm\Sigma}}^{(k)}={n_k}^{-1}({\bm X}^{(k)})^\top{\bm X}^{(k)}$, $k=1,\hdots,K$, are the sample covariance matrices.
-Directly solving~\eqref{jointMLE} without the penalty ${\bf P}({\bm\Omega})$ gives the maximum log-likelihood estimate of ${\bm\Omega}$.
+where $\hat{{\bm\Sigma}}^{(k)}={n_k}^{-1}({\bm X}^{(k)})^\top{\bm X}^{(k)}$, $k=1,\hdots,K$, are the sample covariance matrices.} Directly solving~\eqref{jointMLE} without the penalty ${\bf P}({\bm\Omega})$ gives the maximum log-likelihood estimate of ${\bm\Omega}$.
 However, the solution is equivalent to solving the maximum log-likelihood estimate of each group individually and fails to utilize the shared ``{information}'' across different groups.
 We hence explore different approaches that use the penalty function ${\bf P}({\bm\Omega})$ to incorporate the group structure and focus on the structural assumptions behind the penalties.
-The comparison of different methods introduced in the text can be found in Table~\ref{tab:summary}.

-The rest of the manuscript is organized as follows.
-In Section~\ref{section:coarse-grained_structure}, we introduce methods that employ coarse-grained structural constraints, i.e., that each group is equally related to each other.
-Methods that employ fine-grained structural constraints, i.e., that some groups are more or less correlated with other groups, are discussed in Section~\ref{section:fine-grained_structure}.
+The comparison of different methods introduced in the text can be found in Table~\ref{tab:summary}. {Specifically, we consider coarse-grained vs.~fine-grained structural assumptions.
+For coarse-grained structures, all pairs of edge strengths are penalized/regularized in the same way, i.e., invariant to the group identity.
+In contrast, fine-grained structure uses regularization/priors between edge strengths that vary across groups, e.g., using prespecified weights for pairs of groups. } \\ The rest of the manuscript is organized as follows.
+In Section~\ref{section:coarse-grained_structure}, we introduce methods that employ coarse-grained structural constraints.
+Methods that employ fine-grained structural constraints are discussed in Section~\ref{section:fine-grained_structure}.
 Section~\ref{section:differential_graph} and \ref{section:time_series_data} illustrate two practical examples.
 Section~\ref{section:differential_graph} covers differential graphs, which are special cases of the joint estimation paradigm with two groups.
 Joint estimation of time-series data is discussed in Section~\ref{section:time_series_data}.
-Finally, in Section~\ref{section:experiments}, we present an empirical evaluation of a variety of regularization methods to evaluate their performance under two graph generation processes: shared inverse covariance structure and shared inverse covariance values.
-The simulation code is available at \url{https://github.com/koyejo-lab/JointGraphicalLasso}.
+Finally, we close the review with open problems in Section~\ref{section:conclusion}.

 \begin{landscape}

 \end{landscape}